mysteryperutours/pburtchaell.com/src/content/projects/2015-redux-promise-middleware.md

 ## Solution

-In Redux, **Actions** describe changes to the state container.
-Actions are returned from functions called **Action Creators**.
+In Redux, **actions** describe changes to the state container.
+Actions are returned from functions called **action creators**.
 For more on actions and action creators, see the documentation on [redux.js.org](https://redux.js.org/).

 With Redux Promise Middleware, developers can include promises in their actions.